 Spectacular unspoiled landscapes where turtles lay their eggs and donkey’s roam wild.
 In the East, in the district of Iskele, the finger of the Karpaz Panhandle points to Syria.
 This is both a remote and astoundingly beautiful landscape with deserted beaches and ancient villages with once-grand basilicas, tombs, and ruins which bear testament to the area’s glorious past.

 Karpaz Panhandle extends from north of Gazimağusa to the northern-most tip of Cyprus.
-Covering a substantial part of the island and stretching to 80 kilometers in length and up to 20 kilometers in width, the Karpaz is one of North Cyprus’ most spectacular landscapes and still untouched by mass tourism as it is a protected Nature Reserve.
+Covering a substantial part of the island and stretching to 80 kilometres in length and up to 20 kilometres in width, the Karpaz is one of North Cyprus’ most spectacular landscapes and still untouched by mass tourism as it is a protected Nature Reserve.

 One of the main attractions of the area is Golden Sands, one of the world’s longest beaches, that stretch for more than 3km.
 The beach is fringed with sand dunes and it is here that green and loggerhead turtles swim ashore to make their nurseries.